 The selected organisations also share some common values and approaches – including realistic amounts of time for R&D processes, a commitment to artists’ care as well as their creative development, and a focus on cultivating conditions for excellence.
 The 128 beneficiaries will all receive significant direct financial and critical support, the majority with major showcasing and platforming opportunities for the new work they develop.

-Throughout 2020 we will be supporting the delivery of the programmes above.
+Throughout 2020 and 2021 we will be supporting the delivery of the programmes above.
+Many have been delayed or impacted due to the impact on Covid-19, but continue to provide exceptional opportunities for artists.